 An ambitious and extensive array of wider curricular experiences enhance the ‘taught’ curriculum, with more than sixty clubs available and residential educational visits both in the UK and abroad, providing our pupils with moments to grow spiritually and really appreciate the awe and wonder of God’s creation.

-The Curriculum at both Key Stages 3 and 4 is challenging, engaging and exciting, reflecting the particular needs of our pupils.
-The social, moral, spiritual and cultural development of our pupils and the promotion of fundamental British Values are at the heart of our learning experiences.
-These are explicit, not only in all subjects of the Curriculum, but also highlighted in Living Education lessons and in the four Christian Values Enrichment Days.
-On these days pupils undertake a wide range of creative and teambuilding activities and take part in educational visits based on encouraging tolerance and the understanding of different cultures and beliefs.
+The social, moral, spiritual and cultural development of our pupils and the promotion of fundamental British Values are also at the heart of our learning experiences.
+These are explicit, not only in all subjects of the curriculum, but also highlighted in Living Education lessons and in the four Christian Values Enrichment Days.
+On these days pupils undertake a wide range of creative and teambuilding activities and educational visits based on encouraging tolerance and the understanding of different cultures and beliefs.